On this page

 Phase 1 is intended to describe and assess the context and foundations shaping economic growth prospects for the City of Guelph.
 It identifies the business sectors driving economic growth to 2006 (most current Census information), those expected to continue to do so into the future, and the City’s competitive advantages and disadvantages.

-Mayor Karen Farbridge has assembled a Mayor’s Task Force on the Economy, comprised of key business and community leaders.
-The role of the Task Force is to provide advice to focus the development of a new ten-year Economic Development & Tourism Strategy.
+The role of the Task Force was to provide advice to focus the development of a new ten-year Economic Development & Tourism Strategy.

 Statement of Principles